Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 00010111 (instruction in Octal form 027), ADD B, A (Assembly Language).

-The first two bits (00) represent the operation code ADD, the next three bits (010) represent CPU Register B and the next three bits (111) represent CPU Register A, the 8-bit binary instruction says to add the contents of register A to register B. If the instruction must be changed to (ADD A, B) add contents of register B to A then the last six bits must be altered as 00,111,010.
+The first two bits (00) represent the operation code ADD, the next three bits (010) represent CPU Register B, and the next three bits (111) represent CPU Register A. The 8-bit binary instruction says to add the contents of register A to register B. If the instruction must be changed to (ADD A, B), add the contents of register B to A, then the last six bits must be altered to 00,111,010.
 This can be easily understood if it is written in Octal form 027 to 072 rather than Binary 00111010.

 85 84 83 82 81 80